-- Most car loans are amortized over three to seven years so car payments will range anywhere between $200 to $700 per month.
+- So car payments will range anywhere between $200 to $700 per month

-- It is the monthly payment that matters and is used for debt to income ratio calculations on mortgages.
+- It is the monthly payment that matters and is used for debt to income ratio calculations on mortgages

-- An average $300.00 monthly automobile payment can reduce $65,000 worth of buying power.
+- An average $300.00 monthly automobile payment can reduce $65,000 worth of buying power

-- Most home buyers with student loans have high student loan balances.
+- Most home buyers with student loans have high student loan balances

 Qualifying For Mortgage With Auto Loans And Student Loans Affects Home Purchase Buying Power

-Lets take an example.
+Let’s take an example.

-- John Smith makes $40,000 gross income per year and he wants to qualify for a mortgage loan.
+- John Smith makes $40,000 gross income per year and he wants to qualify for a mortgage loan

-- He has two credit cards and his monthly minimum credit card payments are $200.00 per month for both credit cards.
+- His monthly minimum credit card payments are $200.00 per month for both credit cards

 - He has stellar credit scores and no prior bankruptcies, collections, foreclosures, or judgments.

 - What is the mortgage amount John Smith qualifies for?

-- We first need to calculate the monthly income of John Smith and this is calculated by taking gross annual income and dividing it by 12 months so you get a monthly gross income.
+- This is calculated by taking gross annual income and dividing it by 12 months so you get a monthly gross income

-- The monthly gross income of this borrowers is $3,333.33.
+- The monthly gross income of these borrowers is $3,333.33

-- The front end debt to income ratio needs to be no greater than 46.9% and the back end debt to income ratio cannot be greater than 56.9% to get an approve/eligible per Automated Underwriting System for borrowers with at least a 620 FICO credit score.
+- The front end debt to income ratio needs to be no greater than 46.9% and the back end debt to income ratio cannot be greater than 56.9% to get an approve/eligible per Automated Underwriting System for borrowers with at least a 620 FICO credit score

-- The back end ratio is the housing front end ratio plus all other minimum monthly expenses divided by the borrower’s monthly gross income.
+- The back end ratio is the housing front end ratio plus all other minimum monthly expenses divided by the borrower’s monthly gross income

-- The back end ratio is the combined total monthly debts which includes housing payments, plus all other monthly minimum payments such as minimum credit card payments, automobile payments, child support payment, student loans, and other monthly installment payments.
+- Pus all other monthly minimum payments such as minimum credit card payments, automobile payments, child support payment, student loans, and other monthly installment payments